Check out this article about the history and recommended uses of the .35 Remington.

 For those that are interested in wringing out all of the power available in the .35 Remington, there are a couple of other options besides the standard 200gr soft point loads listed above.
 Hornady produces the “LEVERevolution” line of ammunition, which has a pointed, flexible, polymer tip that improves the ballistic coefficient of the normally flat tipped bullet.
 LEVERevolution bullets, unlike most bullets with pointed tips, are also safe to use in rifles that have tubular magazines (like the Marlin 336).
 The 200gr bullet has an advertised muzzle velocity of 2,225 feet per second and a muzzle energy of 2,198 foot pounds.
 Buffalo Bore produces 220gr loads that they claim reach a velocity of 2,200 feet per second (2,364 foot pounds), which is a very stout load for the .35 Remington.
 Both of these offer slight improvements over typical factory loads.
 However, they are high pressure loads and should only be used in modern firearms, such as the Marlin 336, that are in good condition.

-Particularly when used in a high quality rifle, the .35 Remington is capable of excellent accuracy and I’ve shot many sub 1″ groups with an off the shelf Remington Model 81.
+Particularly when used in a high quality rifle, the .35 Remington is capable of pretty darn good accuracy and I’ve shot many nice groups with an off the shelf Remington Model 81.
 However, the biggest shortcoming in the cartridge is its limited effective range.
 Even when using loads on the upper end of the performance envelope for the cartridge, the .35 Remington still has a relatively slow velocity and low ballistic coefficient.
 As a result, the cartridge does not have a very flat trajectory.
 Realistically, the maximum effective range for the .35 Remington for most shooters is 200 yards.
 Depending on the load, 150 yards may be a better estimate.

 Hunting With the .35 Remington